 -Ellen (1843-1844) died very young and is buried all by herself at Hungerford Cemetery.

 -Charles L. (1845-1906) married Harriet Hall, cousin to Lizzie Tooker, who married Charles' brother Niles.
-They had 8 children and many grandchildren.
-Charles worked as a house joiner, and served as a Sergeant in the Civil War with his father, and lived his later years in Colchester, CT.
-His death certificate states he was born in East Haddam, however, not Chester.
-It's possible that Leonard and Esther lived in both towns.
+Charles and Harriet had 8 children and many grandchildren.
+He worked as a house joiner, served as a Sergeant in the Civil War with his father, and lived his later years in Colchester, CT.
+His death certificate states he was born in East Haddam.
+He is buried in Linwood Cemetery in Colchester.

 -John Ozias (1847-1926) fought in the Civil War with his father, married at least twice, and had at least fifteen children.
 More about John can be read on his own blog page (linked in this paragraph).
 John was 5'9", blue eyes, auburn hair.
 A descendant from his first marriage, Jerry Clark, has been very helpful to me in learning about the Clark heritage.